mitdbg/datascienceclass/spring_2022/lab_6/README.md

 ## Tool 3: `pyspark`

 In this part of the lab, you will use `pyspark`, the Python API for [`Apache Spark`](https://spark.apache.org/), another parallel multi-processing framework.
 To better exploit the parallelism enabled by Spark, we will be giving you temporary access to a cluster to run your code.
 To connect to the cluster, you first need to download the SSH key pair posted on [Piazza](https://piazza.com/class/kyxiji1fchcli?cid=233) and store it in the `.ssh` directory of this lab.
+You also need to either: be on campus; be on a network that requires MIT authentication (e.g. eduroam); or use the [MIT VPN](https://ist.mit.edu/vpn).
 Then, connect to the cluster and create a working directory using the following sequence of commands (note that you should *not* replace `markakis` with your own id in the first command below):

 ```
 (Locally, outside docker) ssh markakis@istc1.csail.mit.edu -i ./.ssh/id_6s079